 Petroplan feel that the exploration and refining capacity in South Africa will continue to increase in the future as new areas are discovered; although profit margins will, for the moment, be impacted as the local talent pool is limited.
 The skilled expatriates imported to work in South Africa will continue to be the key players in the industry until such time skills development in the region can provide entry level engineers in the various disciplines required.

-For any more information on the oil and gas industry in South Africa, please feel free to contact our office in Cape Town on +27 21 250 0030 or email them [email protected]
+For any more information on the oil and gas industry in South Africa, please feel free to contact our office in Cape Town on +27 21 250 0030 or email them on [email protected]